bourret27/LOG8415-FinalProject/README.md

 1. Install [Docker Engine](https://docs.docker.com/get-docker/)
 2. Fill in the `.env` file with your AWS CLI credentials
 3. In the `infrastructure_builder.py` file, replace the `SUBNET_ID` with your subnet id.
 This can be found in the AWS console on the "VPC" page, under the "Subnets" option.
-4. Copy your `.pem` acces key in the repository.
+4. Copy your `.pem` access key in the repository.

 ## Benchmarking